Robert lives locally in Glossop. He was born in nearby Manchester where he attended his local comprehensive.

 Robert’s father, Terry, was one of eight children from an Irish Catholic family in Salford and worked a variety of jobs, including as a Shabbos goy, postman, and trade union shop steward.

-His mother, Louise, left school with no qualifications, having to take care of her younger sisters following the death of her father on her 11th birthday.
+His mother, Joanna, left school with no qualifications, having to take care of her younger sisters following the death of her father on her 11th birthday.
 She later worked in the Department of Social Security.

 Robert was elected as the Member of Parliament for High Peak at the General Election on Thursday 12 December 2019.